-Darrell has over 30 years experience in youth program development and small business management.
-A few of his many experiences include developing and coordinating a group home for special needs youth with behavioural issues for Protega Homes of Edmonton, coordinating youth programs for the City of Edmonton and coaching youth personal development with the Boy’s & Girl’s Club of Edmonton.
-Darrell has also been a Youth Skills Instructor with Winnipeg School Division #1, and was a facilitator/instructor with Frank Olson’s internationally recognized Street Proofing Our Kids (S.P.O.K.
+Over the course of his career Darrell accumulated over 30 years experience in youth program development and small business management.
+A few of his many experiences included developing and coordinating a group home for special needs youth with behavioural issues for Protega Homes of Edmonton, coordinating youth programs for the City of Edmonton and coaching youth personal development with the Boy’s & Girl’s Club of Edmonton.
+Darrell was also a Youth Skills Instructor with Winnipeg School Division #1, and was a facilitator/instructor with Frank Olson’s internationally recognized Street Proofing Our Kids (S.P.O.K.
 Inc) program in Vancouver.
-Darrell also brings 14 years of front line work experience in Federal Corrections at Stony Mountain Penitentiary.
+Darrell also brought 14 years of front line work experience in Federal Corrections at Stony Mountain Penitentiary.
 During that time he was involved in security, case management, recreation, and was a member of the Dog Unit,and the Emergency Response Team.

 Darrell has given numerous presentations, lectures and Keynotes for various companies and schools including TEDX, Communicating Power Inc. of Edmonton, Saskatoon Police Service, Saskatchewan Indian Institute of Technologies (SIIT), Saskatoon Tribal Council, Saskatoon Public School Division, Frontier College, Saskatoon Health Region, Ignite Art Conference – Toronto, Green Economic Conference – Indigenous Peoples Program, Tags Anti- Graffiti National Conference, and the University of Saskatchewan.